FOREX-Calmer bond market little salve for unloved yen

 SINGAPORE/TOKYO, March 24 (Reuters) - The U.S. dollar found some support in Asia on Thursday as commodity currencies took a breather from a steep rally driven by rising prices for exports, while a recovery in the U.S. bond market offered little solace to the struggling yen.

+On the geopolitical front, U.S. President Joe Biden attends an emergency NATO summit later in the day, meets with G7 leaders and addresses leaders of the European Union with markets on the lookout for escalation of sanctions on Russia.

-The Australian and New Zealand dollars hovered just below multi-month peaks and the euro EUR=EBS held at $1.0989 after a modest overnight fall.
+Moves in Asia were fairly modest with the Australian and New Zealand dollars off about 0.2% from Wednesday's multi-month peaks and the euro EUR=EBS down 0.1% to $1.0985.

-The yen JPY=EBS made a six-year low of 121.41 per dollar on Wednesday and was pinned near that level at 121.25 in morning trade as investors expect the Bank of Japan to lag way behind policy tightening by other major central banks fighting inflation.
+The yen JPY=EBS dipped about 0.3% to touch a fresh six-year low of 121.49 per dollar, as investors expect the Bank of Japan to lag way behind policy tightening by other major central banks fighting inflation.

-An ever-more hawkish sounding U.S. Federal Reserve has further widened that policy gap with the Bank of Japan, though even an overnight steadying in the Treasury market after a few sessions of brutal selling didn't seem to give the yen much help.
+An ever-more hawkish U.S. Federal Reserve has further widened that policy gap, though even an overnight steadying in the Treasury market after a few sessions of brutal selling didn't seem to give the yen much help.

 "The fundamental drivers of dollar/yen now are U.S. rates as well as Japan's current-account deterioration because of high oil prices," said Shinichiro Kadota, senior FX strategist at Barclays in Tokyo.

-Benchmark 10-year Treasuries US10YT=RR, which have been battered by another round of bets on aggressive U.S. rate hikes, regained composure overnight and yields fell by 9 basis points (bps) - though they are still up more than 50 bps this month.
+Benchmark 10-year Treasuries US10YT=RR, which have been battered by another round of bets on aggressive U.S. rate hikes, regained composure to rally on Wednesday, but the yield, which rises when prices fall, is up more than 50 basis points this month.
+US/

 Sterling GBP=D3 slipped overnight and was marginally softer on Thursday at $1.3187 even though February inflation was a little hotter than expected.
 GBP/